Pradumnk23/Leetcode-1/README.md

 # Leetcode
-Leetcode questions sorted by frequency of last 6 months as on Dec 14,2020.
+Leetcode questions sorted by frequency of last 6 months as on 13 feb,2021.